DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

    :scale: 40%
    :align: left

-If you have selected ``Configure options on the next screen`` on the previous screen you will be present with this screen.
+Only if you have selected ``Configure options on the next screen`` on the previous screen will you be presented with this screen.

-On this screen you can select some of the flexible and optional feature of the |EX-CS|.
+On this screen you can select some of the flexible and optional features of the |EX-CS|:abbr:

+* Motor Driver type
+* LCD or oLED display
+* Wifi
+* Ethernet

 |force-break|